 - Knowledge of standard terms and conditions for information and communications technology contracts; knowledge of contract and vendor management/performance techniques

-- Demonstrated writing skills
+- Demonstrated writing skills.

-- Demonstrated ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments
+- Demonstrated ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments.

-- Ability to communicate effectively with management, staff, vendors, and agencies both verbally and in writing; in a clear and concise manner; includes preparing and presenting comprehensive statistical and narrative reports detailing research and evaluation findings and recommendations
+- Ability to communicate effectively with management, staff, vendors, and agencies both verbally and in writing; in a clear and concise manner; including preparing and presenting comprehensive statistical and narrative reports detailing research and evaluation findings and recommendations

-- Ability to work with mathematical computations, tabulations and produce a high degree of accuracy in work
+- Ability to work with mathematical computations, and tabulations and produce a high degree of accuracy in work

 - Ability to analyze fiscal data for reasonableness, necessity, and conformity with contract requirements